JvanKatwijk/qt-dab/README.md

 since there is not much to be seen or heard, that is why Qt-DAB akways starts a packet service as background task.

-Most package services contain some form of TPEG data, which is usually encoded,  Qt-DAB restricts itself to compile the frames and send the data to a TCP port (default 8888, but can be set by a command line option) "-P"), up to the user to do further processing and interpretation.

 **Starting** a packet service is simply by clicking on the name, same as for audio services, there is a restriction however,